 Relatives of victims mark 5th anniversary of MH17 downing

-Five years after a missile blew Malaysia Airlines Flight 17 out of the sky above eastern Ukraine, relatives and friends of those killed gathered Wednesday at a Dutch memorial to mark the anniversary.
+With songs, speeches and solemn silence, relatives and friends on Wednesday commemorated the 298 passengers and crew killed five years ago when a missile blew Malaysia Airlines Flight 17 out of the sky above war-torn eastern Ukraine.

-Hours before the start of a memorial ceremony, families began arriving, many holding hands and clutching bunches of sunflowers.
+Central to the memorial service at a Dutch monument to the MH17 disaster was the reading of the names of all those who died when a Buk missile shattered the Boeing 777, which was heading from Amsterdam to Kuala Lumpur in Malaysia, as it passed over eastern Ukraine on July 17, 2014.

+It took nearly a half hour for family and friends — some choking back tears — to read out the names and ages of the victims.

+Beaujean travels each year from her home in Brisbane to be at the annual memorial services.

+"She's my twin sister, and when that happened I thought I'm losing a wing," she said.
+"And for me it is so important to come back to try to fly with one wing, and I'm hoping that I can do that one day."

-The names of all 298 passengers and crew killed on July 17, 2014, will be read out at a solemn ceremony at a monument surrounded by trees, one planted for each victim, close to Amsterdam's Schiphol Airport, where passengers boarded the flight heading to Kuala Lumpur, Malaysia.
+The service, attended by more than 1,000 people, happened at a monument surrounded by trees, one planted for each victim, close to Schiphol Airport, where the passengers boarded the flight.

-Dutch Prime Minister Mark Rutte and the head of a foundation of relatives of the dead were delivering speeches at the ceremony.

-Nearly 200 of the victims were Dutch; others came from countries including Malaysia, Australia, Canada, Britain and Belgium.
+Nearly 200 of the victims were Dutch; the others came from a variety of countries, including Malaysia, Australia, Canada, Britain and Belgium.

 In the five years since the plane was shot down, a Dutch crash investigation ruled that a Buk surface-to-air missile brought down the Boeing 777.